jcross/jacpatch/README.md

 # .jac format.
 The patch files should be somewhat human readable.

-Fields in this format are "\n" terminated.
+Lines in this format are "\n" terminated.

 Lines beginning with ";" are comments.